Review for the Principles and Practice Exam

 - Participants will be made aware of general procedures and requirements for registration

-Course materials and sample problems are updated each year to remain abreast of changes in the examination.
-No current test questions are reviewed or distributed during the class.
+Course materials and sample problems are updated each year to remain abreast of changes in the exam.
+Current test questions will not be reviewed or distributed during this class.

 This course can save you valuable time by helping you study in a focused way.
 By the time you take the exam, you’ll have the confidence of knowing that you are well prepared.